Formal Email

 After all, you want the first thing your reader notices to be your message, not your font.

-Keep your subject line to seven words or less for optimal open rates, and don’t try to dazzle your reader with extreme subject line wit at first email.
+Keep your subject line to seven words or less for optimal open rates, and don’t try to dazzle your reader with extreme subject lines in the first email.
 Before you write your subject line, ask yourself three questions:

 Short, clear, and concise is the best way to open formal correspondence.
-Here are some examples:
+Here are some subject line examples:

 Want more great subject line inspiration?
 Check out this list, guaranteed to get prospects to open, read, and respond.